Caesar-github/mpv/DOCS/man/input.rst

     ``${stream-end}``.
 For ordered chapters and such, the size of the currently played segment is returned.)

+``estimated-frame-count``
+    Total number of frames in current file.

+    .. note:: This is only an estimate.
+(It's computed from two unreliable
+              quantities: fps and stream length.)

+``estimated-frame-number``
+    Number of current frame in current stream.

+    .. note:: This is only an estimate.
+(It's computed from two unreliable
+              quantities: fps and possibly rounded timestamps.)

 ``path``
     Full path of the currently played file.